manal-111/aws-web-app-deployment/README.md

 # AWS Web Application Deployment

 This repository contains the solution for the Week 9 assignment: AWS Web Application Deployment with ALB, ASG, and S3.
-Deploy the provided index.html with logos as a highly available website using: 1.
-S3 for static assets 2.
-Auto Scaling Group for NGINX web servers 3.
-Application Load Balancer for traffic distribution

 ## Scenario

 The assignment involves deploying a website using S3 for static assets, an Auto Scaling Group (ASG) for Nginx web servers, and an Application Load Balancer (ALB) for traffic distribution.